 An option will lapse upon the first to occur of the expiry date and the Board making a determination that the Eligible Person has acted fraudulently, dishonestly or in breach of his or her respective obligations to the Company.
-Options are required to be forfeited within three months of an employee ceasing to be employed (other than through retirement, permanent illness or incapacity, the Board has discretion to allow a longer period before the prospective options lapse.
+Options are required to be forfeited within three months of an employee ceasing to be employed (other than through retirement, permanent illness or incapacity).
+In the event of retirement, permanent illness or incapacity, the Board has discretion to allow a longer period before the prospective options lapse.